cityofaustin/Residential-Permitting/_projects/general-process/define.md

 ### Trade permits

-Trade permits are required if your project will involve changes to electrical wiring, plumbing, or heating and cooling.
+Trade permits are required if your project will include changes to electrical wiring, plumbing, or heating and cooling.
 Trade permits are needed because the work is specialized.

 You will need a trade permit if your project includes: